Pioneer SP-BS22-LR Review

 - 1-inch soft-dome ferrofluid-cooled tweeter

 - Five Inch Woofer with Polymer-Treated Driver

 Those who are searching for a bookshelf speaker that can deliver a satisfying performance will appreciate what the Fluance SX6WH Two-Way Bookshelf Speaker has to offer.

 The technology under the solid MDF wood construction is all business.
 It sports an extra-large, 5-inch polymer treated driver woofer coupled with a butyl rubber surround, a 1-inch, ferrofluid-cooled tweeter, and 5-way gold plated binding post terminals for better conductivity.

 When it comes to comparing the SX6WX with the Pioneer SP-BS22-LR, you get the feeling that the latter glides through the finish line while the former tried too hard but fell a few steps short of reaching the mark.

 Nevertheless, this can be a good alternative for those who are looking for something different from the SP-BS22-LR bookshelf speaker.

 Yes, the size is a bit larger than your average bookshelf speaker, but if you want good sound quality, you will have to accept that.

 Besides, where the Pioneer SP-BS22-LR stumbles when it comes to its size, it more than makes up for with its sound quality.

-If you’re looking for a powerful bookshelf speaker with sound quality that not only meets but exceeds many other similar-sized speakers, check out the Pioneer SP-BS22-LR speakers, click here.
+If you’re looking for a powerful bookshelf speaker with sound quality that not only meets but exceeds many other similar-sized speakers, check out the Pioneer SP-BS22-LR speakers on Amazon by clicking here.